jagritjkh/animation_wrappers/README.md

 ),
 ```

-Many more animation wrappers and animated bottom bars will be added soon..!
+Many more animation wrappers will be added soon..!

 Made with :heart: by Jagrit